 Relax at Klyde Warren Park

 Located in the heart of the city is Klyde Warren Park.
 This 5.2 acre park serves as a gathering space for Dallas and all its visitors.
-The “urban green space” always has something going on.
-Visitors can check out free activities like yoga, lecture series, outdoor concerts and films.
+The “urban green space” always has something going on, so it’s a great place to check out during your weekend trip to Dallas.
+Visitors can check out free activities like yoga, lecture series, outdoor concerts, and films.

 If I lived in Dallas, I have a feeling I would spend a lot of my time here.
 Find me during Food Truck Monday and Zumba on Thursdays – ha!